-The Huggle Neck Bird Collar is soft and comfortable to wear, unlike traditional plastic collars.
-Best of all, it doesn’t interfere with your bird's peripheral vision or the ability to eat and drink.
+Huggle’s Bird Collar is soft and comfortable to wear, unlike traditional plastic collars.
+Best of all, it won’t affect your bird’s peripheral vision or his ability to eat and drink.

 While most bird's accept bird collars easily, some that have been severely plucking over time need added support.
 Visit our Product Support Page to learn how to improve the chances that your bird will accept the collar.

 Science shows us that parrot wellness is one of the most effective things that you can do to support your feather plucking bird.
 But, what does that mean?
 Learn all about parrot wellness in this blog or on this video.

 In addition to wellness, Applied Behavior Analysis (ABA Therapy) is very effective.
 This science-backed approach is hard to grasp, but I've got lots of blog posts on it.
 For individualized help Book a consultation today.

 We recognize that not all bird's welcome wearing a bird collar.
 Behavior, medical, and socialization issues can interfere.
 Please view the training video below and work with your bird to accept the collar.
 Unopened, unused collars may be returned within 30 days of purchase for store credit toward future purchases.
 Return PolicyWatch Our Training Video

 Ever wonder why your bird likes to pluck its feathers?
 Of course, you do.
 Because sometimes feather plucking can mean something more serious like health problems or even anxiety.